firefoxxy8/matchmaker/works/bible_kjv/psalms.md

 <p id="psa-143:12">And of thy mercy cut off mine enemies, and destroy all them that afflict my soul: for I am thy servant.</p>

-<p id="psa-144:1"><A Psalm of David.> Blessed be the LORD my strength, which teacheth my hands to war, and my fingers to fight:</p>
+<p id="psa-144:1">Blessed be the LORD my strength, which teacheth my hands to war, and my fingers to fight:</p>

 <p id="psa-144:2">My goodness, and my fortress; my high tower, and my deliverer; my shield, and he in whom I trust; who subdueth my people under me.</p>